Emlen T. Littell: Government

-Little designed the Battle of Monmouth Monument for Freehold, New Jersey, with New Yorkers Douglas Smythe and sculptor James E. Kelly.
+Littell designed the Battle of Monmouth Monument for Freehold, New Jersey, with New Yorkers Douglas Smythe and sculptor James E. Kelly.
 Construction of this ninety-foot tall monument started at the 100 anniversary of the battle on June 28, 1878, but construction would continue for six years, with its dedication on November 13, 1884.
 The monument cost $40,000—provided by the United States government and the State of New Jersey.
 The granite and bronze monument is topped by a statue called both "Columbia Triumphant" and "Liberty Triumphant", along with five bas-relief sculptures depicting scenes from the battle along the base.

 Professional affiliations

 In 1859, he was elected as a member of the Academy of Natural Sciences of Philadelphia.

 May 1, 1860, Littell was elected a Fellow of the American Institute of Architects (AIA).
 He served as secretary of AIA in 1862 and 1863, served on the committee on education, and was also an ex officio vice president of AIA following his service as chapter president.
 In 1876, he presented the paper, "Club Chambers and Apartment Houses" at the eight annual convention of AIA.
 His presentation was on "The Use and Abuse of Brick in Decoration" at the twelfth annual AIA convention on November 13, 1878.

 He was also a founding member of the New York Chapter of AIA in 1867 and served as the group's president for three terms, from 1879 to 1884 and from 1890 to his death in 1891.
 He donated books to the group's library, including a complete set of Canina.
-In 1889, he served on an chapter committee to select and purchase plaster reproductions of architectural details and works for the Metropolitan Museum, such as a model of the Parthenon.
+In 1889, he served on a chapter committee to select and purchase plaster reproductions of architectural details and works for the Metropolitan Museum, such as a model of the Parthenon.